Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: So you don't worry about oxygenation with that?

-A: No. No, because I use it the [unintelligible] and, you know, sits there in the refrigerator or outside the refrigerator.
+A: No. No, because I use the hard whey and, you know, sits there in the refrigerator or outside the refrigerator.

 Q: Yeah, blending it in too.